Drop in percentage CRT

 Transmission

 We observe an alert for percentage of biventricular pacing below 95%.
 Often this is caused by onset of atrial fibrillation.
-However, we see no epsodes of mode switch, the time in mode switch is 0 seconds, the AF curves are flat and also on the real-time EGM there is no evidence for atrial fibrillation.
-The atrial lead has adequate sensing (>1mV) and we clearly see atrial events on the atrial channel (on the real-time EGM).
-However on the real time EGM, we do see two premature ventricular complexes (PVCs) with cycles <600 ms. These ventricular events are sensed and therefore decrease the %CRT (%biV) counter and trigger the alert.
-Even if these RV events were to trigger LV pacing, these beats will not be resynchronized as the LV pacing spike is much to late to be effective.
+However, we see no episodes of mode switch, the time in mode switch is 0 seconds, the AF curve is flat and there is no evidence for atrial fibrillation on the real-time EGM .
+The atrial lead has adequate sensing (> 1 mV) and we clearly see atrial events on the atrial channel (on the real-time EGM).
+However on the real time EGM, we do see two premature ventricular complexes (PVCs) with cycles < 600 ms. These ventricular events are sensed and therefore decrease the %CRT (%biV) counter and trigger the alert.
+Even if these RV events were to trigger LV pacing, these beats will not be resynchronized as the LV pacing spike is much too late to be effective.

 Next steps